 OpenScape Voice Assistant and each OSV server, can be configured to export all the information for the SIP endpoints of each OSV in an xml file once a day or upon demand.
 The billing application, before processing the CDRs can import these files and automatically configure the SIP endpoints table.
-The configuration for each OSV can be done from the OSV Assistant GUI under Administration->General->CDR settings->"Synchronization with Accounting Management".
+The configuration for each OSV can be done from the OSV Assistant GUI under:

+Administration -> General Settings -> CDR -> Synchronization with Accounting Management.

 The following options are available:

-"Enabled": Enable the synchronization with Accounting Management, with default value disabled.
-Basic Accounting
+• Enabled: Enable the synchronization with Accounting Management, with the default value being "disabled".

-- "Perform synchronization at": Available only if synchronization is enabled, it is the time of the day that the generation of the XML files for this OSV server shall take place.
-The default value of the synchronization time is midnight (00:00). - "Perform synchronization now": This button triggers an immediate generation of the XML files for this OSV server independently of whether "Synchronization with Accounting Management" is enabled.
+- Perform synchronization at: Available only if synchronization is enabled, it is the time of the day that the generation of the XML files for this OSV server shall take place.
+The default value of the synchronization time is midnight (00:00). - Perform synchronization now: This button triggers an immediate generation of the XML files for this OSV server independently of whether Synchronization with Accounting Management is enabled.
 It is not possible to submit this request, more than once per 5 minutes.

-OSV Assistant exports the SIP endpoints XML files in the "/opt/siemens/assistant/ accounting/sipendpoints" directory when the OSV Assistant is installed on its own server (offboard) and in the "/enterprise/assistant/accounting/sipendpoints" directory when the OSV Assistant is installed on the same server with OSV (onboard).
+OSV Assistant exports the SIP endpoints XML files to the:

+/opt/siemens/assistant/accounting/sipendpoints directory when the OSV Assistant is installed on its own server (offboard - other deployments) and to the:

+/enterprise/assistant/accounting/sipendpoints directory when the OSV Assistant is installed on the same server with OSV (onboard - Integrated simplex).